dened/svg2dart/README.md

     dart run build_runner watch --delete-conflicting-outputs
     ```

-By default, the builder processes `.svg` files from the `assets/svg` directory and places the generated `.dart` files into `lib/generated/svg`.
-You can customize these paths by creating a `build.yaml` file in your project's root.

 Here is an example of a `build.yaml` file that changes the default input and output directories:

 ```yaml